The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Discussion

+Comparing the metallicity distribution function of our chemical selection with the one by \citet{Das2020}, we have established in Sec.~\ref{sec:gse_stellar_chemistry_fe_h}, that the stars that they select as accreted are significantly more metal-poor ( $\dex$ with updated APOGEE DR16 [Fe/H] values) than our selection ( $\dex$).
+We found however excellent agreement between our metallicity distribution function and the one from \citet{Naidu2020} and \citet{Feuillet2020,Feuillet2021} based on actions; compare also to the values of $\mathrm{[Fe/H]} = -1.24 \pm 0.37$ from LAMOST \citep{Amarante2020b}.

-We also come back to the possible contamination by the IGS/Heracles \citep{Horta2021} mentioned in Sec.~\ref{sec:gse_stellar_dynamics}.
-There we found chemically selected stars with $E < -2.0 \times 10^5 \kmkmss$ located in the inner Galaxy at $R = -1.42_{-0.16}^{+0.07}$ ) are similarly more metal-poor by $0.22_{-0.01}^{+0.03}$ than our estimates, similar to the disagreement of our and their overall MDF (see Fig.~\ref{fig:fe_h_hist_cdf}).
+When looking at the actual overlap of our selection and the one by \citet{Das2020}, we find four and two (different) stars overlapping with our chemical and dynamical selection, respectively.
+According to APOGEE DR16, the iron abundances of the four stars ($\mathrm{[Fe/H]} = $ ) are similarly more metal-poor by than our estimates, similar to the disagreement of our and their overall MDF (see Fig.~\ref{fig:fe_h_hist_cdf}).
 This is somewhat surprising, as we found a very similar MDF with the dynamical selection of APOGEE DR16 by \citet{Feuillet2021}.
 Contrary to this, the [Fe/H] estimates of the two dynamically selected stars (with $\mathrm{[Fe/H]} = -1.59$ and $-1.12\dex$) are more similar, with only $0.1\dex$ lower values for APOGEE DR16.

 The discrepancy of different GSE selections was already discussed by \citet{Bonifacio2021}, as they also found lower metallicities than \citet{Naidu2020} and \citet{Feuillet2020}.
 While different metallicity scales of the different surveys could be the source of this disagreement, in this work, we demonstrate that the new selection within APOGEE DR16 by \citet{Feuillet2021} and the selection by \citet{Das2020}, but with updated values from APOGEE DR16, show a disagreement.
 This is an important finding and suggests that the chemical and dynamical selections of the same survey are selecting slightly different samples, that is, the chemical one by \citet{Das2020} is more metal-poor within APOGEE DR16 than the one by \citet{Feuillet2021}.
 It should also be mentioned, that the selection suggested by \citet{Myeong2019} in the $J_\phi/J_\text{tot}$ vs. $\left(J_R - J_Z\right)/J_\text{tot}$ plane with APOGEE DR14 stars resulted in a more metal-rich sample ($\mathrm{[Fe/H]} \sim -1.0$).
 Again, this suggests that different chemical and dynamical selections - already within APOGEE DR16 - result in slightly different selections.